William R. Boggs: American Civil War

-Postbellum career
+Later life

 After the war, Boggs engaged in the profession of engineering, participating to a great extent in railroad construction in the West.
 In 1875, he was appointed Professor of Mechanics in the Virginia Polytechnic Institute at Blacksburg, a position he held until a reorganization of the faculty in 1881.
 One of his colleagues wrote, "He was highly valued by his associates as a man of force and culture; was esteemed by the student body as an attractive and honest teacher; by the people of the community as an upright, genial, agreeable gentleman.
 Politics was alone responsible for his removal."

 The later years of his life were spent in Winston-Salem, North Carolina, where he died at the age of eighty-two.
 He was buried in Salem Cemetery.

 One of his nephews, Major Archibald Butt, perished in the sinking of the RMS Titanic.